Sobhan Mohmand, Career Expert

 The interests section should be placed at the end of the second page, just before the CV references section:

 Remember: This section is optional so placing it higher up on your CV will give the prospective employer the impression that you do not understand how to prioritise things.
-Think about it, how can your personal interests be more important to the employer than you work experience or qualifications?
+Think about it, how can your personal interests be more important to the employer than your work experience or qualifications?

 It is best to avoid putting anything controversial or sensitive on your CV.
 Humans are by their nature very judgemental, so be wise about what you disclose on your CV.
 For example, some recruiters may judge you negatively if you included heavy metal as your favourite music genre.